rastogiji/gcp-daily-cost-alerts/README.md

 The Deployment is a 2 step process:

-- CI/CD tool to build your container using Secrets from Secret Manager and Deploy it to Cloud Run
+- CI/CD tool to build your container using Secrets and creating a .env file and Deploying it to Cloud Run
 - Cloud Scheduler to trigger the service

+## Secrets Required

+- PORT
+- BQ_TABLE_NAME
+- TOTAL_SPIKE
+- SLACK_WEBHOOK_URL
+- BILLING_URL

 ## License